-23. POST REPORTING EVENTS
+23 POST REPORTING EVENTS

-No adjusting or significant non-adjusting events have occurred between the reporting date and the date of authorisation.
+No adjusting or significant non-adjusting events have occurred between the reporting date and the date of authorisation

-24. AUTHORISATION OF FINANCIAL STATEMENTS
+24 AUTHORISATION OF FINANCIAL STATEMENTS

-The financial statements for the year ended March 31, 2019 were approved by the Board of Directors on 11/04/2019.
+The financial statements for the year ended March 31, 2022 were approved by the Board of Directors on 09.04.2022.
 The management and authorities have the power to amend the Financial Statements in accordance with Section 130 and 131 of The Companies Act, 2013.

-25. Pursuant to TRAI notification, Digital Addressable System (DAS) has been implemented in the territory of the company under Phase II.
+- 25 In the opinion of the Management, Current Assets, Loans and Advances are of the value stated, if realized in the ordinary course of business. - 26 Pursuant to TRAI notification, Digital Addressable System (DAS) has been implemented in the territory of the company under Phase II.
 The company has opted not to invest in digitizing its subscribers and will continue the business for primary point network in capacity of LCO.
 Hence post analog sunset date; the subscription revenue will have revenue only from primary point network in capacity of LCO.
 Pursuant to TRAI notification, Digital Addressable System (DAS) has been implemented in the territory of the company under Phase II.
 The company is billing to its direct subscribers which should be done by the MSO as per the TRAI notification.
 MSO is in the process of implementing billing directly to the subscribers in the territory.

-Pursuant to TRAI notification, Digital addressable system (DAS) has been implemented in the territory of the Company in which Company operates in the Phase - 2 w.e.f.
-1st July, 2013.
+Pursuant to TRAI notification, Digital addressable system (DAS) has been implemented in the territory of the Company in which Company operates in the Phase 2 w.e.f 1st July, 2013.
 The company has opted not to invest in digitizing its subscribers.
 Hence, the company could not provide services to its subscribers since 1st July 2013.
 Further during the year 2017-18 the company has entered slump sale agreement where in all the subscriber and Fixed asset is sold.
 Due to material uncertainties related to events or conditions as mentioned, that may cast significant doubt upon the company's ability to continue as a going concern.
 The company is reviewing the situation and expect to resume its operations soon, therefore, management is of the opinion that financial statement should be prepared on going concern assumption.